xuankimtran/docs-1/pages/katalon-studio/docs/shopping-cart-prj.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/shopping-cart-samples/KS-SHOPPING-Test-suites-data-testing-goorvy-script.png" width="70%" alt="Order and check out multiple products">

-3. **Order and check out with Global Variable** test suite demonstrates data-driven testing by global variables.
+3. The test suite **Order and check out with Global Variable** demonstrates data-driven testing by global variables.

     In **Order and check out with Global Variable** test suite, we call the **Custom-keywords samples** test cases.
 These test cases use custom keywords with global variables.